-You can restrict wires to 90 degree angles using the h button in the left toolbar, or to 45 degree angles with the $\mu$ button.
-The $\mu$ button allows you to place wires at any angle.
+You can restrict wires to 90 degree angles using the b button in the left toolbar, or to 45 degree angles with the b button.
+The b button allows you to place wires at any angle.
 You can cycle through these modes using shift+space, or select the desired mode in Preferences $\rightarrow$ Schematic Editor $\rightarrow$ Editing Options.
 These modes affect graphic lines in addition to wires.

-As in the PCB editor, the 🕧 hotkey switches wire posture.
+As in the PCB editor, the 📝 hotkey switches wire posture.